abinit/abinit/doc/tutorial/eph4isotc.md

     MgB2_eph4isotc/flow_mgb2_phonons/w0/t1/outdata/out_GSR.nc  --is-metal
 ```

-The fist argument is a GSR.nc (WFK.nc) file with energies in the IBZ.
+The fist argument is a GSR.nc (WFK.nc) file with the energies in the IBZ.
-This file is used to build the star-function interpolant.
+used to build the star-function interpolant.
-Obviously, the quality of the interpolant depends on the $\kk$-mesh used to generate this file.
+The quality of the interpolant will obviously depend on the density of this $\kk$-mesh.
 The second file contains the ab-initio eigenvalues along a $\kk$-path computed with a standard NSCF run.

 !!!
 Note

     Note the use of the `--is-metal` option else *abitk* will complain that it cannot compute the gaps!

+*skw_compare* produces two netcdf files (*abinitio_EBANDS.nc* and *skw_EBANDS.nc*) that we can compared
-Once the interpolation step is completed, we can compare the energies using the |abicomp| script:
+using the |abicomp| script:

 ```sh
 abicomp.py ebands abinitio_EBANDS.nc skw_EBANDS.nc -p combiplot